j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 #### 3.4.2.
 Provision foundational resources

-Foundational resources in this lab, constitute Google APIs and Organizational Policies.
+Foundational resources in this lab constitute Google APIs and Organizational Policies.

 ##### 3.4.2.1.
 Initialize Terraform
 The command below needs to run in cloud shell from ~/biglake-finegrained-demo/org_policy